 This section relates to quarterly and annual submission of information for groups.

 This template shall be reported from a consolidated accounting perspective, i.e.: Local GAAP or IFRS if accepted as local GAAP but using Solvency II lines of business.
-Groups shall use the recognition and valuation basis as for the published financial statements, no new recognition or re–valuation is required.
+Groups shall use the recognition and valuation basis as for the published financial statements, no new recognition or re–valuation is required, except for the classification between investment contracts and insurance contracts when this is applicable in the financial statements.
+This template shall include all insurance business regardless of the possible different classification between investment contracts and insurance contracts applicable in the financial statements.

 The template is based on a year–to–date basis.